 Tucson Mountain District (WEST): 2700 N. Kinney Road, Tucson, Arizona 85743

 Getting to the Tucson Mountain District from the City of Tucson

 Travel west on Speedway Boulevard.
 At the junction of Camino de Oeste, Speedway Boulevard will change names to Gates Pass Road.
 From this junction, drive 4 miles (6.5 kilometers) west on Gates Pass Road until it ends at Kinney Road (turn right on Kinney Road).
 Drive 3 miles (5 kilometers) north on Kinney Road to the Park entrance (entrance will be on the right side of the road).
-This route is not suitable for vehicles over 25 feet in length.
+Vehicles exceeding 12,000 pounds GVWR are prohibited on Gates Pass Rd.

 Getting to the Tucson Mountain District from Interstate 10

 If you are traveling eastbound, there is one direction sign at Exit # 242, which is called the Avra Valley Road.
 Drive 5 miles (8 kilometers) west on Avra Valley Road to Sandario Road (turn left on Sandario Road).
 Drive 9 miles (14.5 kilometers) south on Sandario Road to Kinney Road (turn left on Kinney Road).
 The visitor center is 2 miles (3 kilometers) down Kinney Road on the left side of the road.